Configure a virtual environment

 Specify the location of the new virtual environment in the text field, or click and find location in your file system.
 Note that the directory where the new virtual environment should be located, must be empty!

-Choose the base interpreter from the list, or click and find the base interpreter in the your file system.
+Choose the base interpreter from the list, or click and find a Python executable in the your file system.

 Select the Inherit global site-packages checkbox if you want to inherit your global site-packages directory.
 This checkbox corresponds to the

 Select the Make available to all projects checkbox, if needed.

 Expand the Interpreter list and select any of the existing interpreters.
 Alternatively, click and specify a path to the Python executable in your file system, for example, C:\Python36\python.exe.

 Select the checkbox Make available to all projects, if needed.